sre-france/website-src/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! :tada::+1:

-Please note we have a code of conduct, please follow it in all your interactions with the SRE Paris group.
+Please note we have a code of conduct, please follow it in all your interactions with the SRE France group.

 ## Support

-For any questions or discussions related to SRE Paris group please contact us on [our Telegram's group](https://t.me/+lH1dMlrK0q5hNTk8)
+For any questions or discussions related to SRE France group please contact us on [our Telegram's group](https://t.me/+lH1dMlrK0q5hNTk8)

 ## Reporting a bug or a typo

 We use GitHub issues to track bugs or typos.
-Report a bug by [opening a new issue](https://github.com/sre-paris/website-src/issues/new); it's that easy!
+Report a bug by [opening a new issue](https://github.com/sre-france/website-src/issues/new); it's that easy!

 ## Submitting changes

 If you have any idea to improve this website please don't hesitate to open a pull request.

-All the contributions on this repo are licensed under [Creative Commons Zero v1.0 Universal](https://github.com/sre-paris/website-src/blob/master/LICENSE).
+All the contributions on this repo are licensed under [Creative Commons Zero v1.0 Universal](https://github.com/sre-france/website-src/blob/master/LICENSE).

 1. Fork this repo
 2. Clone your fork of the repo and its submodule